algorithm-ninja/konig/README.md

 # konig
-Konig is a fast graph generator.
+Konig is a fast graph generator written in C++11, with Python bindings.